shorebirdtech/ffi_test/README.md

 Edit `hello.cc` to change the C/C++ side.

-Build C:
+`debug.sh` is a pre-made script to do this for you.

+By hand you can, build C:
 ```
 clang++ hello.cc -shared -o libhello.so
 ```

+Compile the Dart code to AOT:
 ```
 ../dart-sdk/sdk/xcodebuild/DebugARM64/dart-sdk/bin/dart compile aot-snapshot ffi.dart
 ```

+Run the AOT snapshot in lldb:
 ```
 lldb ../dart-sdk/sdk/xcodebuild/DebugSIMARM64/dart_precompiled_runtime_product ffi.aot
 ```

-This is all bundled together in `debug.sh` which you can use.

 ### FFI Tests

-I couldn't figure out the Dart test harness, so I wrote a simple harness myself:
+I couldn't figure out the Dart test harness, so I wrote a simple harness myself.

+My test harness has no concept of "expected failure" tests, some of the tests are "compile failure" tests so they will fail.
+We could just remove them from the list of tests to run, but I haven't yet.

 ```
 dart run run_ffi_tests.dart
 ```

 Saving results as a baseline in `ffi_tests_output.txt`:

 ```
 dart run run_ffi_tests.dart > ffi_tests_output.txt